suncoast-devs/handbook/resources/super-amazing-animated-shell-prompt.md

----
-title: Super amazing animated gif prompt
+# Super amazing animated gif prompt
-draft: true
----

 We all like funny animated gifs, right?